Text and Photographs by Chris Marais

 On the walk up a side street to a little hill called Vegkop, the normally blue-green agaves have become graceful monochrome.
 Tall pines nearby carry snow tinsel on every branch.
 Clumps of prickly pears are rendered magical.
 Still, you feel like you’ve been suddenly transported to midwinter Transylvania deep in the Carpathian Mountains of Eastern Europe, possibly about to meet a brace of craggy Vlads over some hot cabbage rolls and a glass of home-made plum liquor.

 And then three donkeys, bless their souls, stick their inquisitive ears out from behind the garingbome and you just know you’re right back in the Karoo.

-By the time we reach the classic Richmond postcard setting of the old Excelsior Motors tow-truck parked in front of its art deco home base, the local kids and their brakke are awake.
+By the time we reach the classic Richmond postcard setting of the old Excelsior Motors tow-truck parked in front of its art deco home base, the local kids and their brakke are awake and in the streets.

 There are whoops of delights from many doorways as children canter out still in their jammies and begin to snow-fight with gusto.
 Birds awaken and begin to sing in the trees.
 Life has, just for now, become one of those old classic animated Disney movies.

 - Read more in Karoo Roads – Tales from South Africa’s Heartland by Chris Marais & Julienne du Toit, which will be available as a First Edition Author-signed Print Book from November 2020 at R350 including taxes and counter-to-counter Postnet service.
 To order, contact Julie at email@example.com and she will put you on this exclusive list of Karoo Lovers – and Karoo Space supporters.